Proven-Paradox/shaper-system/Handbook.md

 #### Scorch X
 On fire or dealing with a lingering burn.
 This reduces your Mental Defense by X for its duration.

+#### Shield X
+You have a barrier or shield active that takes damage for you.
+While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
+Shield does not affect paying HP costs for skills or effects described as "losing life," such as HP loss from low Endurance during a chase.

 #### Shock X
 Shocked, rattled by sonic damage, or the like.
 This reduces your Mental Attack by X for its duration.